nasa/openmct/README.md

   identifies a domain object.
 * _model_: The persistent state associated with a domain object.
-A domain object's model is a JavaScript object which can be converted to JSON without losing information (that is, it contains no methods.)
+A domain object's model is a JavaScript object which can be converted to JSON without losing information (that is, it contains no methods).
 * _name_: When used as an object property, this refers to the human-readable name for a thing.
-(Most often used in the context of extensions, domain object models, or other similar application-specific objects.)
+Most often used in the context of extensions, domain object models, or other similar application-specific objects.
-* _navigation_: Refers to the current state of the application with respect to the user's expressed interest in a specific domain object; e.g. when a user clicks on a domain object in the tree, they are _navigating_ to it, and it is thereafter considered the _navigated_ object (until the user makes another such choice.)
+* _navigation_: Refers to the current state of the application with respect to the user's expressed interest in a specific domain object; e.g. when a user clicks on a domain object in the tree, they are _navigating_ to it, and it is thereafter considered the _navigated_ object (until the user makes another such choice).
 * _namespace_: A name used to identify a persistence store.
 A running open MCT application could potentially use multiple persistence stores, with the